jstnmthw/srcds-autoinstall/README.md

 In order to download from S3 you must set the appropriate AWS Cli credentials in your `.env` as well.

+**Note**: This script will run on the host machine.
+Which means AWS Cli must be installed.

 ```bash
 CONFIG_SETUP=s3